We use cookies on this website. If you continue to use the site, we will assume that's OK with you.

 While Denmark’s workplace culture attracts people from all over the world, it’s a good idea to review the basics before your first day of work in Denmark.

-move to denmark from the usa
+Can you move to Denmark from the USA?

 Many Americans ask if it’s possible to move to Denmark from the USA.
 The answer is: yes, it’s possible, but it isn’t easy.
 When it comes to immigration, Denmark favors immigrants who will be able to work, pay taxes, and help maintain the welfare state.
 If you are over retirement age or unable to work for some other reason, it could be difficult to move to Denmark.